Meg Peery McLaughlin

 Staff Associate for Children's Ministries

 Nancy began as the Staff Associate for Children’s Ministries in October 2014.
 Nancy grew up in west central Illinois and graduated in 2005 from Millikin University in Decatur, Illinois, with a Bachelor of Science in elementary education.
 She continued on to get a Master of Arts degree in education from Ball State University in Muncie, Indiana.
 Before joining the staff at University Presbyterian Church, Nancy served congregations in Knoxville, TN, and Indianapolis, IN.
-Since moving to the Triangle, Nancy is having fun becoming a Tar Heels fan.
-In her free time, you’ll find her reading, surfing on Pinterest, watching Michigan State sports, and doing just about any craft imaginable!
-She also enjoys traveling to visit her parents, brother, sister, and their families.
+Nancy is a Certified Christian Educator in the PC(USA) and is currently pursuing a Master of Divinity degree at Union Presbyterian Seminary in Charlotte.
+In her free time, you’ll find her reading, watching Michigan State sports, and doing just about any craft imaginable!
+She also enjoys traveling to visit her family.

 Director, University Presbyterian Preschool